-There are various options for helicopter tours of Reykjavik, so be sure to do your research before you book.
+There are various options for helicopter tours of Reykjavik, so be sure to research before you book.
 But overall, taking a helicopter tour in Iceland is an experience you won’t soon forget.

 See Related: Where to Stay in Reykjavik, Iceland

 How many days should I spend in Reykjavik?

 You could easily spend a week in Reykjavik and not get bored.
 There are plenty of museums, restaurants, bars, and shops to keep you busy.
 If you want to add variety to your trip, though, there are plenty of day trips.

 Should I stay in Reykjavik and do day trips?

 It’s feasible to stay in Reykjavik for 5-6 days, and each day, you do a day trip for excursions to one of the many waterfalls or glaciers.
 This is best done during the summer since sunlight is ideal for sightseeing.